Oregonians need treatment. Let's save lives.

 Let’s save lives, not ruin them

-A more humane, effective approach
+A more humane, effective approach that will save lives - and money

 Professionals and community leaders support Initiative Petition 44.